2020 Future of Health Summit

 The Milken Institute Center for the Future of Aging and Innovative Finance teams have joined together to tackle one of the nation's most pressing challenges: financing and delivering long-term care (LTC).
-Based on extensive market research, the teams analyzed the greatest barriers to meeting the LTC needs of Americans and developed recommendations on improving LTC funding and delivery throughout the United States.
+Based on extensive market research, the teams analyzed the greatest barriers to meeting the LTC needs of Americans.
+This research culminated in a Financial Innovations Lab® that brought together a curated group of cross-sector stakeholders to develop solutions that can improve access to quality affordable long-term care for middle-income households.

-The percentage of adults aged 65 and older who will require LTC at some point in their lives.
+The percentage of adults aged 65 and older who will require a high level of LTC.

 Twice the annual income of the average older (65+) middle-income family is needed to pay for one year of nursing home care.